Improve your financial standing

 Eligibility

-• Must have made at least 12 months' worth of payments
+• 12 months' of on-time payments to the Trustee

-• Minimum credit score of 580 is required
+• Minimum credit score of 580 (lower scores are allowed with “compensating factors”)

-• Must obtain approval from the Trustee or Bankruptcy Judge
+• Approval from the Trustee or Bankruptcy Judge

 Understanding Chapter 13 Bankruptcy & Its Impact On Refinancing